TorbenJakobsen/run_sap_as_a_container/README.rst

   docker run -p 80:80 kennethreitz/httpbin

-Determine the IP address by calling :code:`ip a` and opening a browser with port 80 (see above run)
+Specifically for httpbin you can enter the container, and determine the IP address by calling :code:`ip a`.
+Now open a browser with port :code:`80` (see run above).

+The ABAP trial does not have :code:`ip` installed so the IP address in determined in another way (see later).

 Download SAP Docker Image
 =========================